NguyenCaoThien/Shopping-cart/README.md

-# nguyenthien250797@gmail.com
+Shopping cart project
 Simple shopping cart project.
-This project is for learning purpose only.
+This project is for learning Typescript purpose only.